campykid/everyday-walpapers/README.md

 ##### Usage

-Download the programm to user direcory and add execution in .bashrc file:
+Download the program into user directory and add execution in .bashrc file:
 ```
 node /home/usrname/everyday-walpapers/index.js
 ```